 The Focus RS features a nine-speaker Sony stereo, eight-inch touchscreen and Ford’s Sync 2 voice control system as standard.
 The latter is controlled via a button on the multifunction steering wheel, and lets you adjust phone, stereo and climate settings without taking your hands off the steering wheel.

 The infotainment system is the same as you’ll find in lower spec Focus models, so it’s easy to pair your phone via Bluetooth, plus you get a USB socket in a centre console cubby to connect your audio device and a DAB radio as standard.

 Sat-nav is a £465 option, and again, it’s the same user-friendly system you’ll find across Ford’s range, with clear mapping, good traffic alerts and user-friendly guidance instructions.
-Ford's SYNC 3 system will be available soon, too.
+However. some of the buttons are Ford's SYNC 3 system will be available soon, too.

 Practicality, comfort and boot space

 Like the standard Focus, the RS model isn’t the roomiest hatchback around.
 However, performance is a greater priority in a car like this, so buyers will be happier to overlook its smaller carrying capacity compared to its rivals.

 The boot has less space than you’ll find in an Audi RS3 or VW Golf R, but at least the standard five-door body means it’s easy to access the back seats, while those in the front have plenty of room and a wide range of wheel and seat adjustment to get comfortable.